bmoshe/bootcamp-backend/README.md

 At a high level, associations are relationships between multiple models.
 They reflect the relationships in our database, and translate them into something that we can use conveniently in Ruby.

-For example, the `tasks` table should have a `user_id` column, which refers to an entry in the `users` table.
+For example, the `task_lists` table should have a `user_id` column, which refers to an entry in the `users` table.
-It represents the User that owns the Task.
-In Rails terminology, it would be said that the Task belongs to the User.
-Similarly, the User has many Tasks.
+It represents the User that owns the TaskList.
+In Rails terminology, it would be said that the TaskList belongs to the User.
+Similarly, the User has many TaskLists.

 When defining these associations in our models, we use that same terminology.
-For example, in the `Task` model, we would define:
+For example, in the `TaskList` model, we would define:

 ```ruby
 class Task < ApplicationRecord